NoNathan17/SortiFile/readme.md

 1. Begin by downloading the executable as ZIP file
 2. In your downloads, unzip the file
 3. Navigate to the directory titled "dist"

+### Windows Users
 4. Run the standalone executable "main.exe" on your device

+### MAC Users
+4. Run the standalone executable "main.app" on your device